animal-locator-drone/.github/profile/README.md

 1. We will maintain a list of functional requirements and non-functional requirements here.
    1. **Functional Requirements** (What does it do for the user?)
-      1. **Primary Requirements** (These are essential for an MVP)
       1. The system will help the user quickly locate their lost dog.
          1. The drone can autonomously follow waypoints set by the user.
          2. During flight the user will receive real-time detections of dogs on the ground
             1. A "detection" constitutes the following
                1. A photo or multiple photos of the detected dog.
                2. The precise location of the dog.
                3. A graphical map representation of the location.
                4. Directions to navigate in person to the location (like google maps).
             2. The user will be able to browse through detections of dogs
             3. For each detection
                1. The user can indicate if it should be ignored or investigated further.
          3. For each detection that is marked for further investigation.
             1. The drone will autonomously track the dog and attempt to get a better view of the dog.
             2. As the drone is doing this
                1. The user can cancel at any time to continue the search for other dogs.
                2. The user can indicate that this is the correct dog and begin efforts of recovery.
          4. When the user has begun recovery efforts the drone can be used to continue tracking the location of the found dog until recovered.
    2. **Non-functional requirements** (Constraints and general operational requirements)
       1. The UI needs to be user friendly.
       2. Drones need to be operated safely and in accordance to laws and FAA regulations.